- Residents’ views on how the benefits of the scheme compare against the disbenefits

 Will residents be consulted?
 If so, how and when can we leave feedback?

-Yes.
-There is the opportunity for residents to provide early feedback for the Phase 2 measures in advance of the designs being finalised.
-Feedback can be submitted via the survey until midnight on Sunday 15 December 2020.
+Residents were engaged to provide early feedback for the Phase 2 measures in advance of the designs being finalised.
+Feedback was submitted via a survey which closed on Sunday 15 December 2020.

 The Council have consulted with emergency services and TfL during the development of the proposed trial phases and continue to do so.